nang-dev/hover-paywalls-browser-extension/README.md

 If it doesn't work right away, go to the "Advanced" tab, and try different combinations of the strategies to bypass the paywal using the Toggle buttons.
 Almost always, enabling just one of them will do the trick, but it depends on the website.

+Many times, clicking "Block Cookies" and then "Unblock Cookies" will do the trick, as you clear your stored cookies!

 # How To Contribute
 Fork the repository and improve Hover!
 Make edits in src folder, and then run ```npm run build```.
 This will create the dist folder, which is used by browsers (see Download Locally Step 5).